1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 By 10:00 pm; You’ll arrive at your hotel in Cusco.
 This is the end of the journey, relax, recuperate and prepare yourself for the next Adventure!

 ***PLEASE NOTE: All times are subject to change as they can be affected by a number of factors.
-The pace of this hike is much faster than the 2-day Inca trail, it’s important to arrive at Machu Picchu on time in order to have time to explore everything.
+The pace of this hike is much faster than the 2-day Inca trail, it’s important to arrive at Machu Picchu on time in order to have time to explore the site.

 1 day Inca Trail to Machu Picchu Itinerary